toluadedayo23/LibraryManagement/README.md

 if, you ran the query above and was successful, you can login into the application using your preferred http client with the credentials below;

+the signin url can be found on the authentication controller in the swagger documentation.

 {
   "username": "librarian1@gmail.com",
   "password": "password"
 }

+Upon successful authentication, a JWT is generated and returned to the client.
+The client includes this token in the Authorization header of subsequent requests to access protected resources.
+The server validates the token on each request to ensure the user is authenticated and authorized to access the requested resource.

+Every request in the application except endpoints in the authentication controller needs the user to be authenticated and authorized before it can be accessed.

+Endpoints request are group in the controllers according to their actions and domain Objects.